Hansen-Labs/ARTseqFISH/ReadMe.txt

 The folder consists of -10.py files
-		       -a folder with test images
+		       -a folder with test images (see archive)
-		       -a folder with test and training data for the SVM models
+		       -a folder with test and training data for the SVM models (see archive)

+Archive| DOI: 10.5281/zenodo.10723692
 Small demo in interface.py

-For a newer version contact bob.vansluijs@gmail.com -The publically available and easily usable version of the code is expected in the autumn of 2024.
+For a newer version contact bob.vansluijs@gmail.com -The publically update is expected in the autumn of 2024.
 For updates of the software we refer the reader to GITHUB -> Hansen-Labs -> ARTseqFISH repository